pockche123/ConnectFour/README.md

 ## Instructions

-The objective of the game is to place a disc (either X or O) in four in a row (either horizontally, vertically or diagnolly).
-The player can start the game by choosing a column which will then drop the disc at the bottom of the column.
+The objective of the game is to connect four discs (either X or O) in a row (horizontally, vertically, or diagonally).
+The player starts the game by selecting a column and pressing "Enter", which drops the disc to the lowest available row in that column.

 ![Winner](./images/winner.png)